ChunMinChang/rust-audio-lib-sample/step4.md

 ...
 ```

-It's overkilled in the above example, but you get the idea about how we can write unit tests.
+It's overkilled in the above example, but you get the idea about how we can do.

 ## Threads in Testing
 The tests are running in parallel by default.
-The testing framwork will create new threads for each test.
+The testing framework will create new threads for each test.
 When one test thread has died, it's marked as failed.
 To verify it, we can run tests that operating some shared state:

 ```rust
 mod tests {